Upper Class Recordings

-Upper Class Recordings is a Canadian independent record label founded in 2000 in Toronto, Ontario.
-The electronic music-based Upper Class roster includes The Russian Futurists, Cadence Weapon, DVAS, Christien Summers and The Cansecos.
+Upper Class Recordings is a Canadian independent record label founded in 2000 in Toronto, Ontario and focusing on electronic music.
+Its roster includes The Russian Futurists, Cadence Weapon, DVAS, Christien Summers and The Cansecos.

 History

-Upper Class Records was born at the turn of the millennium; its first album release was the debut LP by The Russian Futurists - The Method Of Modern Love.
-Since 2000, Upper Class formalized as Upper Class Recordings and has released four albums by The Russian Futurists, two albums each by The Cansecos and Cadence Weapon and single albums by girlsareshort (Al-P from MSTRKRFT) and Food For Animals.
-UC Artists became known for making albums in their bedrooms and ending up not just in the underground music media. but into the mainstream eyes of massive publications like The New York Times and The Guardian.
+Upper Class Records was founded in 2000.
+Its first album release was the debut LP by The Russian Futurists, 'The Method Of Modern Love'.
+The label later formalized as Upper Class Recordings.
+It has released four albums by The Russian Futurists, two albums each by The Cansecos and Cadence Weapon, and one album by both girlsareshort (a solo project by musician Al-P from MSTRKRFT) and Food For Animals.